hipc-book/hipc-book.github.io/_lectures/9-more_accelerators.md

 * Kernel Launch Configuration:
     - Launch enough threads per SM to hide latency
-    - Launch enough thread blocks to load the GPU
+    - Launch enough thread blocks to fill the GPU
 * Global memory:
     - Maximise throughput (the GPU has lots of bandwidth, use it effectively)
     - Use shared memory when applicable (over 1 TB/s bandwidth)